Auto-Mech/amech-dev/README.md

 ```
 This will create a `signature.yaml` file in the test directory containing your Git
 username and the commit hashes of each AutoMech module.

-To confirm that the tests are up to date, our GitHub Actions workflow checks that these
+To confirm that the tests are up to date, the GitHub Actions workflow checks that these
 commit hashes match the current ones on GitHub (excluding "Merge pull request" commits).
+Note that this means you will need to merge any changes to the lower-level modules
+**before** merging changes to MechDriver.

+#### What if I only made a small change?

+If you only made a small change, or made changes that you are confident will not affect
+the tested functionality, you can do the last step (signing) *without* re-running the
+local tests.
+This time, when you run `pixi run test sign`, you will be prompted to approve the
+additional commits to each module relative to the tested version.
+The record of these additional changes will be included in the `signature.yaml` file.

-### Step 2: Run End-to-end Workflow with Existing Electronic Structure Data
+### Step 2: End-to-end Workflow Test with Step 1 Data

-This step uses the data from step 1 to run an end-to-end workflow with the code.
+Once the local tests have been run, you can use the following command to run an
+end-to-end workflow test using the electronic structure data generated above.[^5]
 ```
-pytest -v src/mechdriver/tests/
+pytest -n auto -v src/mechdriver/tests/
 ```
-Although this works with old data, step 1 should be regularly re-run to catch any bugs
-related to electronic structure data generation.
-This is currently an honor system.
+This is the same command that will be run on GitHub Actions.

 ## Contribute